Cannabidivarin

-CBDV has anticonvulsant effects.
+CBDV demonstrated anticonvulsant in rodent models in a single published study.
 It was identified for the first time in 1969 by Vollner et al.

 Similarly to CBD, it has seven double bond isomers and 30 stereoisomers (see: Cannabidiol#Isomerism).
 It is not scheduled by Convention on Psychotropic Substances.
 It is being actively developed by GW Pharmaceuticals (as GWP42006) because of a demonstrated neurochemical pathway for previously observed anti-epileptic and anti-convulsive action.
-GW has begun a phase 2 trial for adult epilepsy, and is to begin trials of this CBDV product in children in 2016 in Australia.
+GW has begun several Phase-2 trials for adult epilepsy, for childhood epilepsy and for Prader-Willi Syndrome.